STATE OF ALABAMA

 NOTICE OF MORTGAGE FORECLOSURE SALE

-Default having been made under the terms of that certain mortgage executed by Christine Baldwin McCool, a married woman, and Edward Blake McCool, a married man, on the 8th day of June, 2018 to First Bank of Alabama which said mortgage is recorded in the Probate Office of Randolph County, Alabama, in Mortgage Book 632, at Page 713, and by reason of such default, having declared all of the indebtedness secured by said mortgage due and payable, and such default continuing, notice is hereby given that, acting under the power of sale contained in said mortgage, First Bank of Alabama will sell at public outcry, for cash, to the highest bidder, before the west entrance of the Courthouse in the City of Wedowee, Randolph County, Alabama, at 12:00 p.m. or otherwise during the legal hours of sale on June 3, 2020 the following described real estate situated in Randolph County, Alabama, to-wit:
+Default having been made under the terms of that certain mortgage executed by Cynthia S. Alsabrook, an unmarried woman, on the 13th day of April, 2017 to Bank of Wedowee, predecessor to First Bank of Alabama which said mortgage is recorded in the Probate Office of Randolph County, Alabama, in Mortgage Book 621, at Page 302, and by reason of such default, having declared all of the indebtedness secured by said mortgage due and payable, and such default continuing, notice is hereby given that, acting under the power of sale contained in said mortgage, First Bank of Alabama, Successor by merger to Bank of Wedowee will sell at public outcry, for cash, to the highest bidder, before the West entrance of the Courthouse in the City of Roanoke, Randolph County, Alabama, at 12:00 p.m. or otherwise during the legal hours of sale on August 18, 2020 the following described real estate situated in Randolph County, Alabama, to-wit:

 Together with the hereditaments and appurtenances thereunto belonging and all fixtures now attached to and used in connection with the premises herein described.